axinc-ai/ailia-models/face_detection/retinaface/README.md

 ```

 If you want to specify the input image, put the image path after the `--input` option.
 You can use `--savepath` option to change the name of the output file to save.
 You can alse use `--rescale` option to scale down the input image size to prevent memory overflow.
+By default the original image size is used as input.
 ```bash
 $ python3 retinaface.py  --input IMAGE_PATH --savepath SAVE_IMAGE_PATH
 ```